caas-team/GoKubeDownscaler/README.md

   - default: all namespaces
 - <span id="--include-resources">--include-resources</span>:
   - comma seperated list of [scalable resources](#scalable-resources) (`deployments,statefulsets` or `deployments, statefulsets`)
-  - restricts the downscaler to only scale workloads of this resource kind
+  - enables scaling of workloads with the specified resource type
   - default: deployments
 - <span id="--exclude-namespaces">--exclude-namespaces</span>:
   - comma seperated list of namespaces (`some-ns,other-ns` or `some-ns, other-ns`)
-  - makes the downscaler exclude the specified namespaces
+  - excludes the specified namespaces from being scaled
   - default: kube-system, kube-downscaler
+- <span id="--exclude-deployments">--exclude-deployments</span>:
+  - comma seperated list of workload names (`some-workload,other-workload` or `some-workload, other-workload`)
+  - excludes the specified workloads from being scaled
+  - default: none
 - <span id="--matching-labels">--matching-labels</span>:
   - comma seperated list of labels with their value (`some-label=val,other-label=value` or `some-label=val, other-label=value`)
   - makes the downscaler only include workloads which have any label that machtes any of the specified labels and values
   - default: none
-- <span id="time-annotation">time-annotation</span>:
+- <span id="--time-annotation">--time-annotation</span>:
   - key of annotation with an RFC3339 Timestamp
   - when set grace-period will use the timestamp in the annotation instead of the creation time of the workload
   - default: none (uses the workloads creation time)